ray-project/ray/doc/source/ray-core/memory-management.rst

 .. image:: images/memory.svg

 Ray system memory: this is memory used internally by Ray
-  - **Redis**: memory used for storing the list of nodes and actors present in the cluster.
+  - **GCS**: memory used for storing the list of nodes and actors present in the cluster.
 The amount of memory used for these purposes is typically quite small.
   - **Raylet**: memory used by the C++ raylet process running on each node.
 This cannot be controlled, but is typically quite small.

 Application memory: this is memory used by your application